 - Your email gets delivered by your friend’s remote mail server into their email Inbox.

-In the postal mail world, you'd typically get your envelope returned to you, stamped with return to sender on it.
-This could happen if either your local postal worker or the one on the remote end can't read your handwriting or the information is invalid.
+In the postal mail world, if your envelope was undeliverable, you would typically get your envelope returned to you, stamped with “return to sender on it”.
+This could happen if either your local postal worker or the one on the remote end can’t read your handwriting or the information is invalid.

 If the friend you’re trying to email has an email Inbox quota that has been exceeded, or their mail server is temporarily unavailable, your mail server will still try to deliver the email to their mail server.
 You would then receive a soft bounce from that remote server letting you know that the message was unable to be delivered, typically along with a specific reason.